Why This Recipe Works

-- Drying the ricotta and greens well reduces the chances that they weep liquid later.
+- Drying the ricotta and greens reduces the chances that the filling will weep liquid later.

 - Combining the spinach with arugula makes the filling more flavorful.

 What's the difference between a recipe for classic Italian-American manicotti and one for stuffed shells?
 In all honesty, not much beyond the pasta shapes.
 Both have a seasoned ricotta-cheese filling, which often has spinach mixed in, and both are baked with tomato sauce and mozzarella cheese.

 What does that mean in terms of coming up with a really great recipe for stuffed shells?
 Well, basically, that I could crib heavily from Kenji's existing manicotti recipe.
 As they say, there's no need to reinvent the wheel, even if the wheel in question is more of a tube filled with cheese.

 We have a couple goals here: the first is building flavor, and the second is controlling moisture, which is always a risk with fresh cheese like ricotta and a water-laden vegetable like spinach.
 If, at the same time, we can eliminate needlessly complicated steps or superfluous ingredients, that's a bonus.

 Almost all of those goals concern the filling itself, so let's start there.